ritsnep/HimalytixNew/ERP/readme.md

 - Enhancements: .datepicker fields automatically use Bootstrap Datepicker, .flatpickr variants use Flatpickr, and Pristine.js validates any form marked ovalidate unless you set orm_track_dirty=False.

-Inventory is the pilot module already running on these shared components.
+The inventory app is the pilot module already running on these shared components.
 Other apps can migrate gradually by switching their {% extends %} directives to components/base/list_base.html / components/base/form_base.html, filling the documented blocks, and (optionally) dropping per-page JS in favour of the new helpers.

 ## 📊 Architecture